Day 5: Puente la Reina to Estella

 We determine which hotel we want to stay in and search for the main square.
 Unfortunately, we get completely lost.
 Funny how we lose all navigation skills when a Camino arrow or sign isn’t present.
 I eventually get the courage and approach a local, pointed out the name of the square we were searching for in my guidebook, and he kindly escorts us to the plaza.

 We continue to hunt for the hotel and finally find it in the next plaza over.
 Thank the Lord!
-After we checked in, I take off my sandals – of the sweetest part of the day – and continue along with my daily routine of showering and cleaning clothes.
+After we checked in, I take off my sandals – the sweetest part of the day – and continue along with my daily routine of showering and cleaning clothes.

 Since we are in a hotel (by the way it’s very basic and nothing fancy), I began a search for a hairdryer.
 I am determined to FINALLY blow dry my hair for the first time in days.
 After locating the host’s private door, I quietly knock and ask for the luxury appliance.
-She does not speak English, and I have no idea how to translate “hairdryer” in Spanish.
-I have gotten pretty good at charades, so while standing in her hallway, I use all my drama skills by acting out drying my hair.
-Her eyes open wide, she smiles.
+She does not speak English, and I have no idea how to translate “hairdryer” into Spanish.
+I have gotten pretty good at charades, so while standing in her hallway, I use all my drama skills by acting out and drying my hair.
+Her eyes open wide, and she smiles.
 YES, she gets it!
 She finally understands, disappears into the depths of her apartment, and brings back the most ancient hairdryer I have ever seen in my life.
 I don’t care; I’m thrilled to have a hairdryer in my hands and the opportunity to feel like a girl again!